phenology/springtime/docs/develop.md

 1. make sure the existing tests still work and add new tests (if necessary)
 1. update or expand the documentation;
 1. make sure your code follows the style guidelines

-1. don't be afraid to ask help with any of the above steps.
+Don't hesitate seek assistance with any of these steps.
 We're happy to help!

 ## Code of conduct